Andy-Shao/Gear/README.md

 **What the newest plugins for v2.0**

 *rewrite & adjust the old project structure*<br>
-ArrayTools move to ArrayOperation
+ArrayTools move to ArrayOperation<br>
-ByteBufferTools move to ByteBufferOperaion
+ByteBufferTools move to ByteBufferOperaion<br>
-StringTools move to StringOperation
+StringTools move to StringOperation<br>
-Chang the Convert' package
+Chang the Convert' package<br>
 ...

 *Add the classic data structure*<br>
 You can use the graph or others more difficult data structure, now.

 *Add the classic aritmetic*<br>
-Graph arithmetic & Bit tree arithmetic
+Graph arithmetic & Bit tree arithmetic<br>
 Never add the compress & security arithmetic

 **What the newest plugins for v1.0**